rpm-software-management/rpm/docs/manual/macros.md

 can be used for this purpose. `%{?macro_name:value}` is expanded to "value" if "macro_name" is defined, otherwise it is expanded to the empty string.
 `%{?!macro_name:value}` is the negative variant.
-It is expanded to "value" if "macro_name" not is defined.
+It is expanded to "value" if `macro_name` is not defined.
 Otherwise it is expanded to the empty string.

 Frequently used conditionally expanded macros are e.g.
 Define a macro if it is not defined: